Maghnie/docs/developers/api-documentation/guides-and-tutorials/tagging.md

 1. Point your browser to [https://api.aedifion.io/ui/](https://api.aedifion.io/ui/).
 2. Click _Authorize_ on the upper right and provide your login.
 3. From the main tags \(Meta, Company, ...\) select the _Datapoint_ tag ,then the `POST /v2/datapoint/tag` endpoint \(green\).
-4. Fill out all the neccessary parameters.
+4. Fill out all the necessary parameters.
 5. Click "_Try it out!_".
 6. Inspect the response body and code.
 {% endtab %}